oucs-teaching/cosc349-labs/lab04.md

 For security best practice, you should find out what the host (i.e., VM's) key fingerprint is, before you trust connecting to it.
 More pragmatically, though, it is unlikely that a man-in-the-middle attack will have been set up for a VM that you just created, and it is also unlikely that you will place material that you treat as sensitive on a VM for doing COSC349 lab exercises anyway...

 You can determine the host key by looking at the server logs, in this case the console output captured from the VM as it booted up (that is when it created the host key).
+In my case SSH connected using the ECDSA encryption method, so I needed to find the fingerprint displayed soon after the log message "Your public key has been saved in /etc/ssh/ssh_host_ecdsa_key.pub.".
+Alternatively, there is a summary of keys printed near the bottom of the System Log.

 ![](https://i.imgur.com/5qTrbZG.png)
 ![](https://i.imgur.com/Y4ONdDk.png)